-Stewart got his BA in Architecture at Miami of Ohio in 1952 and a MA of Regional Planning at UNC-Chapel Hill shortly thereafter.
+DONALD EUGENE (DON) STEWART (1926-2012) Stewart got his BA in Architecture at Miami of Ohio in 1952 and a MA of Regional Planning at UNC-Chapel Hill shortly thereafter.
 He went to work for Jim Webb as a partner in City Planning and Architecture Associates (CPAA).
 In 1958 Bob Anderson joined as a partner.
 Webb left the firm around 1963.
 Stewart designed many buildings and homes around Chapel Hill including UNC's Carmichael Auditorium, the longtime home of Dean Smith's winning basketball team.
+The old Chapel Hill Public Library, designed by Stewart in association with Brian Shawcroft, was saved by being put under preservation easement to Preservation North Carolina through the efforts of Chapel Hill City Council member Sally Greene, herself a modernist homeowner.
+Stewart is also known for the iconic Atlantis Lodge in Atlantic Beach NC, still standing as of 2024. |

 1952 - The Isabella S. Davis House, 701 Greenwood Road, Chapel Hill NC.
 Sold in 1994 to Glenn and Suzanne Voss.
 Sold in 2001 to Margaret (Mimi) Fisher Terry.
 Garage modifications by architect Georgia Bizios.
 Photo by Dail Dixon.

 1957 - The John and Nina Sessions House, 700 Morgan Creek Road, Chapel Hill NC.
 Bottom photo by Leilani Carter.
 Deeded to Nina Sessions.
 Transferred to her estate.
-Sold in 2023 to James Keith Brown and Eric Diefenbach, who also own the James Taylor childhood home at 618 Morgan Creek designed by George Matsumoto.
+Sold in 2023 to James Keith Brown and Eric Diefenbach, who also own James Taylor's childhood home at 618 Morgan Creek designed by George Matsumoto.

 1958 - The Donald Stewart House, 408 Severin Street, Chapel Hill NC.
 Sold in 1970 to George W. and Helen M. McCall.
 Sold in 1975 to Elizabeth Eagle.
 Sold in 1979 to Elizabeth Miller.
 Sold in 2011 to Sarah J. Somers.